mikechew/os/linux/setupRSYNC.md

 ## Setup Tasks:

+rsync is a utility that can be used to synchronise the files and directories from one location to another in an effective manner.

-Following is the instructions on how to setup NFS client and server on the Linux host:
+Following is the instructions on how to setup rsync software on the Linux host:

 On the server:
 ```